iqual-ch/iq_bef_extensions/README.md

 # iq_bef_extensions

 Extensions for the BEF (better exposed filters) module.

 ## Background
-Eventhough the BEF module providies significant enhancements for exposed filter, there's still some missing funcitonlities, such as range sliders etc.
+Eventhough the BEF module providies significant enhancements for exposed filter, there's still some missing functionlities, such as range sliders etc.

 ## This module includes
 Filter plugins: